qascade/yast/README.md

 ```bash
 npm install webtorrent-cli -g
 ```
+> you might need to prefix this with sudo for some linux distros

 3. [Download](https://www.videolan.org/) and install VLC Media Player.
 (Support for more players will be added in the next release)